 It's a long wait until fall.
 (Make the most of it!)

 We know the wait until the fall season opens is a long one and you're probably eagerly awaiting that first early morning in a treestand for more popular big game hunting.
-But sitting there counting the days is just going to make the wait seem longer.
+But sitting there counting the days and staring at those big whitetails from your trail camera photos is just going to make the wait seem longer.